 Your guide will lead the way as you travel through the Bernese Oberland, via Interlaken where you’ll take a stop en route.
 The next part of this memorable trip is the cable car ride up to the summit of First.

-If you plan to travel to Grindelwald independently, please refer to the travel options and journey times above.
+If you plan to travel to Grindelwald independently, please refer to the travel options and journey times in the Grindelwald day trip info above.

 Known as the Top of Europe, Jungfraujoch is unmissable for many visitors to Switzerland and fortunately it is easy to access from the Lucerne area.

-To take the hassle out of visiting Jungfraujoch from Lucerne, we recommend this day tour.
+To take the hassle out of a day trip to Jungfraujoch from Lucerne, we recommend this day tour.

 Delights that await on this Jungfraujoch excursion include the highest train station in Europe, Aletsch Glacier panoramas and rides on the Eiger Express cable car and the Jungfrau cogwheel train.